opifexM/TaskManager/README.md

 ## Overview

 This project is a Spring Boot web application that provides APIs for managing various resources: Labels, Statuses, Tasks, and Users.
-It is implemented using Java 17, Spring Boot 3, and other supporting libraries such as Hibernate Validator, SpringDoc OpenAPI, and MapStruct.
+It is implemented Spring Security 6 with JWT authentication, ensuring robust security standards and Argon2 for password encoding and uses a stack of advanced technologies such as Liquibase, Testcontainers, PostgreSQL, and MapStruct for efficient and reliable database management and object mapping.

 ## Dependencies